 - A "C" indicates that an amendment to the Countywide Plan Map category is potentially consistent, subject to all other applicable criteria, with the corresponding SNCC Classification.
 An "R" indicates that the amendment to the Countywide Plan Map category is potentially consistent subject to specified use restrictions.
 The absence of either a "C" or an "R" indicates that the Countywide Plan Map category is not considered compatible with the SNCC Classification, unless a specific finding to the contrary is made in accordance with Sec.
-6.5.4.1.3 B. Category and/or use restrictions apply only to new Countywide Plan Map amendments after August 7, 2015 and are not retroactive. - Office, personal service/office support, and retail commercial uses are restricted to the mixed use and enhancement connector SNCC classifications. - Manufacturing-Medium and Incinerator Facility uses are restricted to the enhancement connector SNCC classification. - 3.
-With respect to the Public/Semi-Public, Recreation/Open Space, and Preservation Countywide Plan Map categories, the extent to which the local government request provides for Public/Semi-Public, Recreation/Open Space, and Preservation categories consistent with the character, intensity, and scale of the uses permitted within these respective categories in relation to the existing delineation of Countywide Plan Map categories, adjoining existing use, the need for and service area of the public/semi-public, recreation/open space, and preservation use, and the purpose and intent of the Scenic/Noncommercial Corridor Plan Element, as applied through these Countywide Rules and the otherwise applicable amendment process.
+6.5.4.1.3 B. Category and/or use restrictions apply only to new Countywide Plan Map amendments after August 7, 2015 and are not retroactive. - 2 Office, personal service/office support, and retail commercial uses are restricted to the mixed use and enhancement connector SNCC classifications. - 3 Manufacturing-Medium and Incinerator Facility uses are restricted to the enhancement connector SNCC classification.